Dead Reckoning is Still Alive!

 Introduction and Motivation

 Many drivers are highly curious today about the Autonomous Vehicles (AV) dream.
 Will this dream come true, and when?
 One of the core technology that needs to be implemented in AV is the inertial navigation system (INS).
 These systems integrate many sensors together in what we called “sensor fusion” schemes.
 These sensors include LiDAR, cameras, GPS receivers, Radars, accelerometers, gyroscopes, and many more.
 The general sensor fusion scheme integrates all the sensors together using a very common algorithm, named the “Kalman Filter”, to fuse all sensors optimally (in a mean-squared-error sense).
 So, what is the reason why we haven't seen an AV yet on the road?
-In this post, we gonna focus on one major problem: how to navigate the AV in tunnels, under bridges, indoor parking lots, urban canyons, and much more difficult environments?
+In this post, we will focus on one major problem: how to navigate the AV in tunnels, under bridges, indoor parking lots, urban canyons, and much more difficult environments?

 We want our AV to navigate safely in these difficult environments.
 It appears that out of all the mentioned above sensors, only the accelerometer and gyroscope are still performing under any physical constrain: day or night, light or dark, high or low temperature, etc. Mostly, these two highly-important and low-cost sensors are combined together in an Inertial Measurement Unit (IMU) and can be found almost everywhere.
-In a modern vehicle, there exist almost 30 IMU sensors to support the ADAS, ABS, cruise control, and many other important systems.
+In modern vehicles, there are nearly 30 IMU sensors to support the ADAS, ABS, cruise control, and many other important systems.
 One critical drawback of the IMU is its additive noise.
 When, for example, we integrate the accelerometer measurements to estimate the AV position, we actually account for the noise as well, resulting in a very large accumulated error.
 So, the AV position solution has a big drift.

 What is the Strap-Down INS algorithm?